Family Stories: B 14… BINGO

 It wasn’t long after living there when I discovered that Bingo in West Haven was a big attraction!
 There were Bingo halls everywhere… in every church hall!
 My mother in law mainly played at her favorites of St. Paul’s Church and the Jewish Community hall.
 Steve remembers she liked the Jewish Community hall the best as she seemed to win more there… and we go where we win!
 I wonder if she had a certain place she liked to sit… as she always liked to sit in certain places when she gambled… her lucky spot, she would say!

 Steve went a few times with his mother to play Bingo when he was young, usually on Thursday nights at St. Paul’s church hall.
-That was one of the more popular Bingo halls in West Haven and also where his parents were married.
+That was one of the more popular Bingo halls in West Haven and also where his parents were married and he made his confirmation.

 ST. Paul’s Church… West Haven, CT